Table of Contents

 - Preheat oven to 375°F.

 - In a large bowl, tear up the bread into pieces and add the milk.
 Mash the milk and bread together to form a paste.
 Add in the salt, pepper, grated onion, garlic, Worcestershire sauce, and egg.
 Mix to combine.
-Add in the ground beef and pork.2 slices bread (approx. 3 oz), ¼ cup whole milk, 1 ½ tsp salt, 1 tsp pepper, 2 tbsp grated onion, 1 clove garlic, 2 tsp Worcestershire sauce, 1 large egg, 1 lb ground beef, 1 lb ground pork
+Add in the ground beef and pork.2 slices bread (approx. 3 oz), ¼ cup whole milk, 1 ½ tsp kosher salt, 1 tsp freshly ground black pepper, 2 tbsp grated onion, 1 clove garlic, 2 tsp Worcestershire sauce, 1 large egg, 1 lb ground beef, 1 lb ground pork

 - Heat a 12-inch skillet over medium heat with 1 tbsp olive oil.
 When the oil is hot, add the meatballs.
 Allow the meatballs to brown on two sides, about 3-5 minutes.
 Once browned, place the meatballs on a parchment-lined baking sheet.
 Bake in the preheated oven until they reach 160°F, 15-20 minutes.
 While the meatballs are roasting, prepare the sauce.